 Normally these protein fragments would be eliminated from the body but they appear to accumulate in Alzheimer’s.
 The result is hard, insoluble plaques which interfere with synaptic functioning.
 A synapse allows each nerve cell to communicate with the next one.

-Studies carried out on curcumin have shown best results when it’s been combined with a fat such as fish oil, when it has been observed to promote the breakdown of amyloid plaques.
+Studies carried out on curcumin have shown best results if it's eaten with a fat such as fish oil, when it has been observed to promote the breakdown of amyloid plaques.

 Use turmeric in curries, casseroles and smoothies or try a delicious warming turmeric latte.

 Blend 1 tablespoon turmeric with just over two cups of almond or coconut milk, 1 tablespoon coconut oil, a quarter teaspoon each of cinnamon, black pepper, and ginger root powder.